 The Cincinnati USA Regional Chamber honored Three Deuce Branding with a Small Business Excellence Award, and the Cincinnati Business Courier selected Matthew to the 2003 class of “Forty Under 40.”
 (Matthew has since relocated to Chicago.)

 Matthew has competed in the World Series of Poker and is a graduate of the Second City Improvisation Program.
 He’s partial to travel, wine, fitness, his music collection, reading anything he can get his hands on, and decency.
-He lives in Chicago’s thriving Fulton Market District with his wife, Kara, and Dylan, their internationally famous, Zoom-bombing cat.
+He lives in Chicago’s thriving Fulton Market District with his wife, Kara, and their internationally famous, Zoom-bombing cats, Dylan and McTavish.

 These are my core beliefs about branding & strategy:

 - Branding is not about us; it’s about improving the condition of others.